SAP-samples/teched2022-DT181/exercises/ex4/README.md

 ## Exercise 4.2 - Adding a Table Section

-Let's add a table section by using the Page Map.
+We will now add a table section by using the Page Map.

 (42) Click **Add Sections**.